Feast Day: September 26th, May 8th & June 30th

 Going on from there, He saw two other brothers, James the son of Zebedee, and John his brother, in the boat with Zebedee their father, mending their nets.
 He called them, and immediately they left the boat and their father, and followed Him.

-Saint John the Beloved Apostle was one of the first disciples of Saint John the Baptist.
+Saint John the Beloved Apostle was one of the first disciples of Saint John the Forerunner.
 He received Baptism for the forgiveness of his sins, and applied the words of preparation and repentance that Saint John preached.
 Therefore, the heart of Saint John the Theologian was cultivated, ready to receive the Lord Jesus Christ as one of His first-called Apostles.
 Saint John the Beloved then remained close to Christ every single day and witnessed His countless Miracles, and listened to His every Life-Giving Word.

 Mark 9: 2